aiman-al-masoud/cinciarellang/docs/wiki/4-functions/0-pure-functions/README.md

 A *pure function* doesn't produce any side effects, and its output (return value) depends entirely on its input (parameters), this means that it **cannot** under any circumstance:

 * Read from (or write to) the outer scope.
-* Modify its input paramters.
+* Modify its input parameters.

 ## The following are all examples of pure functions: